tegco/expenses-tracker-project/README.md

 It was initially designed with the goal of personal learning and growth in technologies I didn't have a lot of experience with, but really wanted to learn more about.

 ## Features
-- Add and expense, choosing a category, date, amount, description and payment method
+- Add and expense, choosing a category, date, amount, description and payment method.
-- Edit or delete an expense
+- Update or delete an expense.
-- View details of an expense
+- View details of an expense.
+- Add incomes, choosing a date, description and amount.
+- Update or delete an income.
+- View expenses and incomes related to a specific year and month.
+- View the total amount of expenses or incomes for a specific year and month.
-- Manage expenses categories
+- View expenses by category.
 - User registration and authentication

 ## Installation

-<b>1.</b> Clone the repository to your local machine:
+<b>1.</b> Clone the repository to your local machine.

 <b>2.</b> Install project dependencies using npm: